 I started volunteering after several years of volunteering and fostering with SF dog rescues.
 I did transports from municipal shelters a few times and after seeing the environments realized I also wanted to spend time with those dogs that the rescue couldn’t or didn’t take.
 I just started in November 2015, and I am eager to continue and find other ways to contribute. — M

 …I wanted to help out – be a part of the solution.
 What I found at OAS – an incredible organization, coordinating energy of staff and volunteers, with an incredible crew of people who truly care about what they are doing.
 I’m impressed every day – from the little things like keeping people informed of daily activities — to coordinated efforts to help the pups who need extra attention and special handling.
 The love and compassion these people muster, after their 9-5’s, crazy busy work and personal schedules, really makes you believe in humanity.
 And of course, getting cuddles, hugs, kisses, and sweet smiles from the pups you meet on your shift makes it all worthwhile!… — K.R.

 I became a volunteer because I wanted to give some love to the animals while they wait for their forever homes.
 Plus I thought playing with some cats and kittens on the weekend would be fun.
-That’s about all I had in mind before I signed up for the Open House.
+That’s about all I had in mind before I signed up.
 Little did I know how immensely rewarding it would be.
 Every week I get to help families find the perfect cat.
 I get to help scared cats by comforting them and see them come out of their shell.
 And every Saturday when I go in for my shift I get to work alongside a wonderful group of volunteers and staff.
 Oh, and yes (just like I thought) I do get some kitty cuddle time and get to play with a bunch of cats and kittens, and yes it is the greatest thing ever! –L.D.